phantasie-schmiede/psb-foundation/README.md

   }
   ```

 Instead of `ActionController` you can extend `PSB\PsbFoundation\Controller\Backend\AbstractModuleController`.
-This class
-provides the required `ModuleTemplateFactory`.
+This class provides the required `ModuleTemplateFactory`.
+You can access the ModuleTemplate via `$this->moduleTemplate`, e.g. to add FlashMessages.
-At the end of your actions you can just call its render()-function and your corresponding fluid-template will be returned.
+At the end of your actions you can just call `$this->render()` and your corresponding fluid-template will be returned.

 ```php
 use PSB\PsbFoundation\Annotation\ModuleAction;